viniciusoyama/component_party/README.md

   # Folder path to look for components
   config.components_path = 'app/components'

-  # Default name for the html/erb/slim/etc template file inside the component folder
+  # Name for the html/erb/slim/etc template file inside the component folder
   config.template_file_name = 'template'

-  # Default name for the view model file inside the component folder
+  # Name for the view model file inside the component folder
   config.view_model_file_name = 'view_model'

-  # Default folder path inside the components folder to look for when
+  # Folder path inside the components folder to look for pages when
-  # rendering the default component for an action inside a controller
+  # rendering the default component for a controller#action
   config.component_folder_for_actions = 'pages'
 end